kyhau/aws-notebook/LoggingAndMonitoring.md

 - CloudTrail logs all API activities.
 - Use CloudTrail Event History to find the suspicious activity in past 90 days.
 - Logs are encrypted in SSE-S3 by default, can be changed to SSE-KMS.
-- _CloudTrail does not log configurations or application logs._
+- *CloudTrail does not log configurations or application logs.*
+- *CloudTrail does not utilize log groups; CloudWatch does.*
-- _Use CloudTrail to record KMS API calls.
-KMS is not one of the services that can send logs to CloudWatch Logs._
+- *Use CloudTrail to record KMS API calls.
+KMS is not one of the services that can send logs to CloudWatch Logs.*

 ## CloudWatch
 - CloudWatch monitors web application logs to for malicious activity.